The art of the possible (being revised 4|08|2015)

 Since then Ciarán Walsh has worked as a postgraduate researcher with Maynooth University (Anthropology PhD Programme) under Dr Mark Maguire in association with Prof. Martina Hennessy of the School of Medicine, TCD.
 The research is focussed on the records of the Irish Ethnographic Survey which operated out of the Anatomy Dept. in TCD between 1891 and 1903.

 The contemporary significance of this project is enormous.
 The Survey’s attempt to trace the origins of the Irish people continues with the genetic study of populations.
-This project will reconnect both and the transnational component will add enormously to the impact of the project on the public construction of anthropological knowledge and, indeed, the role that played in the historical configuration of Irish identity.
+This project will add enormously to the public’s awareness of the construction of anthropological knowledge and, indeed, the role that this played in the historical configuration of Irish identities.
+It will also add to our understanding of how collections and museums in general work in the digital age.

 www.curator.ie is managed by Ciarán Walsh.